Overview

 # approved for the treatment of adult patients with locally advanced, unresectable NSCLC with EGFRm (L858R, Ex19del), whose disease has not progressed during or after platinum-based chemoradiotherapy1

-CI: confidence interval; CNS: central nervous system; CRT: chemoradiotherapy HR: hazard ratio; mPFS: median progression-free survival; NCCN: National Comprehensive Cancer Network; PFS: progression free survival.
+CI: confidence interval; CNS: central nervous system; CRT: chemoradiotherapy ESMO: European Society for Medical Oncology; HR: hazard ratio; mPFS: median progression-free survival; OS: overall survival; PFS: progression free survival.

 Study design

-LAURA was a global, Phase III study investigating TAGRISSO® in patients who did not progress on or after CRT2,5,6
+LAURA was a global, Phase III study investigating TAGRISSO® in patients who did not progress on or after CRT2,6,7

 LAURA study design